nixworks/public/news/2015/12/15/index.md

 ##### United States
 ### [The United States Food and Drug Administration approves the Merck & Co. drug, Bridion, that reverses the effects of muscle relaxants used during surgery. ](/news/2015/12/15/the-united-states-food-and-drug-administration-approves-the-merck-co-drug-bridion-that-reverses-the-effects-of-muscle-relaxants-used-du.md)
-_Context: muscle relaxant, Bridion, Merck & Co., Food and Drug Administration, United States_
+_Context: Merck & Co., Food and Drug Administration, United States, muscle relaxant, Bridion_

 ##### Saudi Arabia
 ### [Saudi Arabia announces the formation of a 34-member Islamic Military Alliance against terrorism including Egypt, Qatar, the United Arab Emirates, Turkey, Malaysia and Pakistan with a joint operations centre based in Riyadh. ](/news/2015/12/15/saudi-arabia-announces-the-formation-of-a-34-member-islamic-military-alliance-against-terrorism-including-egypt-qatar-the-united-arab-emir.md)